 It’s that time of the week – Tuesday Discussion.

-For those new to my blog, each week I post a topic (relevant to my WIP) and try to unravel the mysteries and perspectives of it.
-Last weeks post was How Do You Find Your Characters Voice? and this week’s post is:
+From those who are new, each week I post a topic (relevant to my WIP) and try to unravel the mysteries and perspectives of it.
+Last weeks post was Writing Within Genres and this week is:

 Post your comments and answers below.
 If you think someone has an interesting point of view and answer, please invite them or share this post with them.